MUsmankhanzada/my-first-repo/README.md

 - Keep advantage normalization and the variance guard (`skip PG if std(A) < 1e−6`) to avoid degenerate PG updates.
 - Mix a stable MLE term (e.g., λ_rl = 0.3) to preserve fluency.
 - Save the best model only when dev penalized BLEU improves; reload at the end for downstream inference.

+---

+## Padding Masking in Targets

+### Approach
+During supervised (MLE) training and in the MLE stabilizer used during RL, mask all padding tokens in the target labels so they do not contribute to the loss.
+Implementation: set `labels[labels == tokenizer.pad_token_id] = -100`, which PyTorch’s `CrossEntropyLoss` ignores by default.

+### Expectation
+- Prevents the model from learning to predict `<pad>` tokens, reduces noise in the loss, and improves BLEU scores.
+- Reduces length bias (the model over-predicting `<pad>` or ending too early).
+- Produces cleaner gradients for faster, more stable convergence and improved penalized BLEU.
+- In RL, ensures the MLE stabilizer reinforces content tokens rather than padding.

+### Changes
+- **Supervised dataloader (`transform_data`)**: after tokenizing targets, clone to `labels` and set pad positions to `-100`.
+- **RL epoch (`rl_finetune_epoch`)**: re-tokenize refs per batch for the stabilizer and again set pad positions to `-100`.
+- Verified `tokenizer.pad_token_id` and generation args (`eos_token_id`, `no_repeat_ngram_size`) are correctly set.

+### Results
+- Training: lower and smoother training loss curves; reduced variance across steps.
+- Qualitative: fewer truncated outputs; more stable sequence lengths; fewer padding artifacts in generations.
+- Validation: penalized BLEU improved from **20** to **26** on the dev set with identical decoding settings.

+### Discussion
+Masking padding is standard for seq2seq cross-entropy; without it, the model “learns” to predict padding and shortens outputs.
+This change helps decouple sequence length control from loss shaping and complements decoding constraints (e.g., `no_repeat_ngram_size`, min/max length).
+In the SCST setup, it keeps the MLE component aligned with semantic content, avoiding distortions from padding-heavy batches.

+**Caveats:** ensure the correct pad ID (especially if swapping tokenizers); do not reintroduce padding loss via a custom collator; if using label smoothing, apply it after masking so pads remain ignored.